 Here are the steps we recommend for an event cancellation:

-- Edit the event and set the "public availability" to "hidden from public".
+Edit the event and set the "public availability" to "cancelled due to weather" or "blocked from public".
 This will prevent new customers from booking on the trip.